Meli10/Rocket-Browser/README.md

 Rocket Browser is a fully hydrated web browser.
 Built with Python using PyQt5

 ## Features
-1. Open and closable tabs
+1. Open and closable tabs (Double click to open a new tab)
 2. forward, back and refresh
 3. http search bar
 4. resizable window (maximized by default)